 If a student is not admitted into a Marriott School undergraduate program there are still many good alternatives available.
 Although each individual student has specific objectives and skills, the following are some alternatives to consider.

-Students who are considering obtaining an MBA following their undergraduate program should understand that an undergraduate management degree is not required for admission into an MBA program.
-In fact, most MBA programs would prefer that students have an undergraduate major other than management.
-A management minor combined with another academic major is a good foundation for MBA studies.
+- Prepare for a Professional Degree or an MBA—students who are considering obtaining an MBA following their undergraduate program should understand that an undergraduate degree in business is not required for admission into an MBA program.
+In fact, often MBA programs prefer that students have an diverse undergraduate major.